 I also recommend only doing this with clean dishes.
 You aren't trying to clean the food off, just remove the white film.

 I sprinkle some on the bottom of the dishwasher and put some in a small bowl on the second rack of the dishwasher.

 Then, run your dishes like normal.
 The citric acid will remove the film from the dishes and they should come out looking like new.

-If you have months or years of white film build up on your dishes you may need to soak the dishes to remove white film on dishes.
+If you have months or years of white film build-up on your dishes you may need to soak the dishes in vinegar to remove white film on dishes.

 This takes a little longer than quickly washing them in the dishwasher, but makes a big difference on heavy film.